AnnettaQi/Optimal-sampling-for-eDNA-dataset-/README.md

 plan or an iteration stop limit is reached .
 The sampling plan ( s ) and detection prediction ( s ) are generated using dif ferent algorithms

+Code is not given due to data privacy rule